ArfyK/tournesol-dpp/README.md

 ## Results analysis
 Targets :
-  1) in average videos should appear in about 0.6% of bundles;
-  2) videos from the top 5% should appear in about 3% of bundles, that is (?) each bundle should contain 25% of videos from the top 5%;
+  1) videos from the top 5% should appear in about 3% of bundles, that is (?) each bundle should contain 25% of videos from the top 5%;
-  3) videos of the top 5% should appear 10 times as much in bundles as the lower 50%.
+  2) videos of the top 5% should appear 10 times as much in bundles as the lower 50%.
+  3) no video should be selected more than 20% of the time.

+On `/power_tuning/bundlesize=<bundle_size>_samplesize=<sample_size>.png` we observe that :
+  - target 2 is always satisfied (cf graphs (1, 1) and (1, 2));
+  - the power should be below 4.5 to satisfy target 3 (cf graph (2,1));
+  - the power should be above slightly less than 2 to satisfy target 1.